A large-scale study by Harvard University found that, on average, our minds are filled with negative thoughts 47% of the time.

 They needed to ruminate on the tiger that almost ate them yesterday and the tiger that might eat them tomorrow.
 That’s what kept them alive.

-Dawson Church, founder of the National Institute for Integrative Healthcare in the U.S., studied mystics’ brains and found that they could shut it down when they entered the present moment.
+Dawson Church, founder of the National Institute for Integrative Healthcare in the U.S., studied mystics’ brains and found that they could shut them down when they entered the present moment.

 In this article, you will learn about: